Brief introduction to basic technological details of Neuron products.

 Mervis platform is a collection of tools and applications for advanced control and regulation.
 Apart from the control software, development application and user-friendly graphic interface are also provided, along with SCADA interface for remote control and monitoring.
 The platform was developed in accordance with the IEC 66131-3 standard for PLC software.
 Mervis is license-based, with licenses being offered in our e-shop.

-EVOK is a designation of our open-source application programming interface (API), designed primarily for remote access to our PLC units.
+EVOK is designation of our open-source application programming interface (API), designed primarily for remote access to our PLC units.
 It is a simple-to-use software allowing easy hardware access without the need for complex programming.
 EVOK is using six unified methods (or protocols), thanks to which the user does not have to write his/her own code.
-That means any programming language can be used.
+That means, any programming language can be used.
 These methods are:

 - REST Web Forms